sailpoint-oss/developer.sailpoint.com/docs/tools/cli/search.md

 For more detailed search queries, you can provide a predefined template instead of constructing the whole query every time.
 This allows you to run very detailed search queries quickly and easily.

-The `template` command allows you to use predefined templates to search IdentityNow.
+The `template` command allows you to use predefined templates to search Identity Security Cloud.

 ### Command